dincertekin/dincertekin/README.md

 **Talking about personal stuff:**

-- 💻 I’m currently a Software Developer, working on my own projects.
+- 💻 I’m currently a Software Engineer, working on my own projects.
 - 🌱 I’m currently learning Cybersecurity.
 - 📽️ I’m recording YouTube videos to teach people how to develop software.
 - 🤔 My interests are: learning new languages, reading self-improvement books, etc.